 Back in 2015, we were married less than 2 years and staring down the barrel at over $100,000 in debt ($107,612 to be exact).

-About 30% of our monthly income was getting poured into principal and interest.
+Over 30% of our monthly income was getting poured into principal and interest, making minimum payments.
 That’s not even including our mortgage.

 It was utter chaos.

 We started seeing multiple overdraft fees and held our breath when we swiped our debit card.
 We had tons of money fights, mostly because we were both on edge about our finances.

 This is when we really sat down and wanted to figure out the root of the problem.

 Constant bickering, wondering if we had the money to do what we wanted, and a huge chunk of our money immediately going to debt payoff every month was not what we wanted our life to look like.